Frank Slide: Rockslide

 Initial news reports stated that between 50 and 60 men were within the mountain and had been buried with no hope of survival.
-In reality, there were 20 miners working the night shift at the time of the disaster.
-Three had been outside the mine and were killed by the slide.
+In reality, twenty miners were working the night shift at the time of the disaster.
+Three were outside the mine and were killed by the slide.
 The remaining 17 were underground.
-They discovered that the entrance was blocked and water from the river, which had been dammed by the slide, was coming in via a secondary tunnel.
-They unsuccessfully tried to dig their way through the blocked entrance before one miner suggested he knew of a seam of coal that reached the surface.
+They discovered that the entrance was blocked and water from the river, which had been dammed by the slide, was coming in via a secondary tunnel that also was blocked.
+They worked to dig their way through the blocked entrance until one miner suggested he knew of a seam of coal that reached the surface.
 Working a narrow tunnel in pairs and threes, they dug through the coal for hours as the air around them became increasingly toxic.
-Only three men still had enough energy to continue digging when they broke through to the surface late in the afternoon.
-The opening was too dangerous to escape from due to falling rocks from above.
+Only three men still had enough energy to continue digging by the time they broke through to the surface late in the afternoon, a full 13 hours after the slide. due to falling rocks from above, the hard-won opening was too dangerous to use as a way out.
 Encouraged by their success, the miners cut a new shaft that broke through under an outcropping of rock that protected them from falling debris.
-Thirteen hours after they were buried, all 17 men emerged from the mountain.
+Thirteen hours after they were buried, all 17 men emerged from the mountain, into the arms of overjoyed rescue teams.